shatwo56/WalletNexus/proof.md

 **Domain**: https://www.walletnexus.net

 Below are the results of `ls -lt`, `wc`, `ldd`, and `stat *` commands executed on the Wallet Nexus project files.
-This demonstrates active development with detailed timestamps of file modifications, sizes, and metadata.
+This demonstrates active development with detailed timestamps of file creation and modifications, sizes, and metadata.

 ## Output of `ls -lt`